-In 2021 a methodology for measuring the carbon footprint of new development projects was developed by the Group particularly in order to promote the use of optimal materials with a view to moving towards a smaller carbon footprint for each project.
+In 2021 a methodology for measuring the carbon footprint of new development projects was developed by the Group.
+The target for the group is to reduce the embodied carbon in new projects by 20% by 2023.
 In the case of a conventional standardized logistics warehouse the carbon impact typically follows the Pareto principle: around 20% of construction materials account for 80% of the construction carbon impact of a project: